ysyscool/DINet/README.md

 cd models
 ```

-### train/test
+### Train/Test
-Download the Salicon dataset and modify the paths in config.yaml
+Download the SALICON 2015 dataset and modify the paths in config.yaml
 And then using the following command to train the model
 ```bash
 python main.py --phase=train --batch_size=10